Contact

 Credit Cards

 Most major credit cards are excepted in Chile.
-No more worrying about falsified signatures, As of 14th July 2009 a new system came into place regarding the use of credit cards in Chile.
+No more worrying about falsified signatures, As of 14th July 2009 a system came into place regarding the use of credit cards in Chile.
 Now, if you want to buy something with a credit card you must have a 4-digit secret code called a PinPass.
-The reason for this change is to help prevent credit card fraud which is good both for the card holder and businesses.
-The only other country in the world with this special system is Australia.
+The reason for this change is to help prevent credit card fraud which is good both for the card holder and businesses.... in theory!
+Some international credit cards will still need a signature instead.

 Giving Tips